Foundation-Devices/passport-firmware/DEVELOPMENT.md

 From here can connect over JTAG and run a range of commands (see the help for OpenOCD for details):

-Whenever you change any code in the `finalbootlaoder` folder or in the `common` folder, you will need to rebuild the bootloader (see above), and then flash it to the device with the following sequence in OpenOCD:
+Whenever you change any code in the `bootlaoder` folder or in the `common` folder, you will need to rebuild the bootloader (see above), and then flash it to the device with the following sequence in OpenOCD:

     reset halt
-    flash write_image erase boards/Passport/finalbootloader/bootloader.bin 0x8000000
+    flash write_image erase boards/Passport/bootloader/bootloader.bin 0x8000000
     reset

 The following command sequence is one you will run repeatedly (i.e., after each build):